1200 - Pay and Compensation

 3.4.11.
 Pay Setting and Lane Change Requirements for Non-Traditional Certified Employees (effective on the approval date of this procedure):

-22.214.171.124.
+184.108.40.206.
 The Utah State Board of Education provides the opportunity to receive non-traditional educational certification for individuals with qualifying occupational work experience or a combination of education and work experience.
 Certificates are limited to those courses listed on the state applied technology endorsement list, such as welding, carpentry, and auto mechanics.
-The District will compensate educators certified through the non-traditional certification process at step one of the BS salary lane.
-Within the limitations of paragraph 126.96.36.199, years of experience in excess of those required for State certification may be credited toward step advancement at a rate of two complete years of directly related experience for one step advancement.
+The District will compensate educators certified through the non-traditional certification process at step one of the One lane Certified Salary Schedule.
+Within the limitations of paragraph 220.127.116.11, years of experience in excess of those required for State certification may be credited toward step advancement at a rate of two complete years of directly related experience for one step advancement.

-188.8.131.52.
-The District will allow credit for course work toward lane change if the course work was obtained after appointment, is otherwise in accordance with District Policy 1900, and is approved in advance by the District Administrator.
+18.104.22.168.
+The District will allow credit for course work toward education credit if the course work was obtained after appointment, is otherwise in accordance with District Policy 1900, and is approved in advance by the District Administrator.

 3.4.12.
 Extra Duty Assignments

-184.108.40.206.
-With the following exceptions, extra duty stipends will be paid the month following submission of documentation to the District payroll office that authorizes and verifies completion of the extra duty assignment.
+22.214.171.124.
+With the following exceptions, extra duty stipends will be paid the month following submission of documentation to the District Human Resources Department that authorizes and verifies completion of the extra duty assignment.
 Extra duty stipends will not be paid in whole or part prior to completion of the authorized assignment.
 (11-11-08)

-126.96.36.199.
-Administrators and supervisory coordinators are not eligible for additional compensation for extra duty activities.
+220.127.116.11.
+Administrators and Coordinator II employees (supervisory coordinators) are not eligible for additional compensation for extra duty activities.

 3.4.13.
-The minimum school day for certified employees in the Washington County School District shall be 7 hours a day, 35 hours per week, of which the minimum instructional time is 27.5 hours per week (08/11/87), for 180 days and 990 hours, with a daily minimum .5 hour before instruction and .5 hour after instruction in the school.
-Schools on a schedule of less than 180 days (YRS and four-day week, for example) are to maintain a teacher work schedule to be at least the equivalent work hours of the 180 actual day schedule (Neg.
+The minimum school day for certified employees in the Washington County School District shall be 7 hours a day, 35 hours per week, of which the minimum instructional time is 27.5 hours per week (08/11/87), for 180 days and 990 hours (Within the limits and flexibility of Utah Administrative Rule R277-419-4), with a daily minimum .5 hour before instruction and .5 hour after instruction in the school.
+Schools on a schedule of less than 180 days (YRS and four-day week, for example) are to maintain a teacher work schedule to be at least the equivalent work hours of the actual day schedule (Neg.
 06/13/95).
 If the occasional need arises for an employee to deviate from the school day, approval must be given by the individual school principal.
 (4-14-99)

 3.4.14.
 Professional Learning Community (PLC): Washington County School District Board of Education commits to supporting the continuous total system implementation of the concepts of a Professional Learning Community and the creation and annual review of measurable Professional Learning Community interventions and practices that recursively reports the progress of our children.
 Further, the Washington County School District expects every educator to effectively and actively participate in a District and/or school assigned Professional Learning Community activities.
 Participation is an essential responsibility of every educator in the Washington County School District.
 Reference Board Resolution dated March 8, 2011.

 3.5.
-All District employees who present a valid District-issued ID card will be admitted to: (5-22-06)
+All District employees who present a valid District-issued ID card will be admitted with one guest to: (5-22-06)

-3.5.1 Within District (Region 9 and 13) season games and athletic events without charge.
-The ID card is not valid for discounts or free entry to post season and state playoff games.
+3.5.1 Within WCSD District (1A Region 20, 2A Region 18, and 4A Region 9) season games and athletic events without charge.
+The ID card is not valid for discounts or free entry to, endowment, post season, and state playoff games.

 3.5.2.
 Drama productions and plays at the student discount rates.